dodoturkoz/dodoturkoz.github.io/_posts/2016-02-24-markdown-common-elements.markdown

 ---
 title: "On The Properties of The Commuting Conjugacy
-    Class Graph of The Symmetric Group "
+    Class Graph of The Symmetric Group"
 layout: post
 date: 2023-08-15 22:44
 image: /assets/images/markdown.jpg